null

 this is a new FN barrel, button-broached 1:7 twist 5.56 NATO chambered Phosphate military grade finish

 FN makes barrels for the US military, and supplies both M4 and M16 rifles to the military.
 FN is one of the premier manufacturers of military spec barrels.
-This barrel is button broached, as is military spec and used by FN, Colt, LMT and other military providers.
-Featuring the military standard 1:7 twist and chambered in 5.56 NATO, fully chrome-lined and the newer mid-length gas system and M4 feedramps, this barrel is ready for your URGi build or any AR / M4 / M16 style rifle, either as an upgrade or a new build.
+This is the cold hammer forged version, which FN sells at a premium.
+The button broached is military spec and used by FN, Colt, LMT and other military providers.
+Featuring the military standard 1:7 twist and chambered in 5.56 NATO, fully chrome-lined and the newer mid-length gas system and M4 feedramps.
+The CHF model is used in the URGI build, and is available for our premium buyers.

 • FN factory new barrel